 Below are basic guidelines for those wishing to earn their counseling certification in Michigan.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Michigan counseling licensure process.
+Most of these requirements, such as earning your Master’s degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Michigan counseling licensure process.
 However, it is wise to contact the Michigan Board of Counseling at (517) 335-0918 to make sure you are on the right track.

 I’m a High School Graduate